 Preparing for a move can get stressful.
 One way to make things easier is to keep in mind those things that shouldn’t be placed on the moving truck.

 Some items create a risk during travel.
 Many moving companies, whether you’re using Chicago or Cincinnati moving services, or long-distance moving, will not ship these items—they should be prepared separately and brought along in the family vehicle.
+Perishable items

-Hazardous materials Anything that is combustible, flammable, or corrosive will not be taken on a moving truck.
+Anything that is combustible, flammable, or corrosive will not be taken on a moving truck.
 This includes alcohol, compressed gases, and radioactive material, among others.

 A few specific items in this category are: